dgerabagi/aiascent-dev/flattened_repo.md

 # Artifact A79: V2V Academy - Image Generation Script Guide
 # Date Created: C81
 # Author: AI Model & Curator
-# Updated on: C82 (Add image_count argument and update file naming)
+# Updated on: C83 (Simplify to use constants instead of command-line arguments)

 - **Key/Value for A0:**
 - **Description:** A comprehensive guide for using the `generate_images.mjs` script to automate the creation of visual assets for the V2V Academy curriculum.